A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Problem Formulation and Synonymous Modeling

 In the data space of natural signals, there generally exist many samples that are semantically consistent with the source signal while differing in specific details.
 For example, in the image modality, images exhibiting a certain degree of perceptual similarity to the source may, in a sense, be regarded as conveying the same semantic information, although they are not identical in texture, local structure, or fine details.
 However, semantic equivalence is inherently subjective or task-dependent, and different observers may reach different conclusions under different judgment criteria.
 For instance, in a street-scene image, a general observer may regard an image as semantically consistent with the source as long as it conveys key information such as the number of pedestrians or vehicles on the road.
 In contrast, for an observer engaged in urban scene analysis or behavior identification, pedestrian poses, vehicle types, and the specific content of traffic signs may also be essential semantic elements.
 Therefore, even when two images are highly similar in overall scene and primary objects, they may still be judged differently in terms of semantic consistency under different synonymity criteria.
 This example indicates that the construction of a synset necessarily depends on a predefined synonymity criterion.
 Under a given criterion, all samples within the resulting synset share the specific semantic information characterized by that synset, although they need not be identical in all fine-grained semantics or appearance details.

 In this paper, the synonymity criterion of primary interest is perceptual similarity in the space of natural signals.
-Under this criterion, all admissible samples ${\boldsymbol{x}_i}$ are required to follow the natural-signal distribution $p_{\boldsymbol{X}}(\boldsymbol{x})$, and each sample can be continuously transformed in value into any other sample within the same synset.
-Based on this principle, the design objectives of perceptual codecs can be reformulated as follows:
+Under this criterion, all admissible samples ${\boldsymbol{x}_i}$ are required to follow the natural-signal distribution $p_{\boldsymbol{X}}(\boldsymbol{x})$, and each sample can be continuously transformed in value into any other sample within the same synset. { More specifically, for a given source sample \(\boldsymbol{x}\), the corresponding ideal synset is induced by the adopted synonymity criterion, which is specialized to perceptual similarity in this work and may be extended to task-dependent semantic requirements in more general semantic coding scenarios.
+The source distribution does not determine the semantic equivalence relation itself, but restricts the admissible samples to the natural-signal support and assigns probability mass to the resulting synsets.
+Therefore, the ideal synset serves as an ideal analytical object for formulating perceptual reconstruction, rather than an additional codec component that is explicitly fixed or jointly learned.} Based on this principle, the design objectives of perceptual codecs can be reformulated as follows:

 \begin{itemize} \item \textbf{For the synonymous encoder (i.e., the perceptual encoder)}, only the information shared by all samples within the ideal synset $\boldsymbol{\mathcal{X}}=\left\{\boldsymbol{x}_i\right\}$ needs to be encoded, which means that only the semantic information characterized by this synset should be represented and compressed, so as to maximize compression efficiency.